metal3-community/metal-boot/internal/backend/power/unifi/README.md

 }
 ```

-This allows the Unifi power manager to be used in DHCP handlers, Redfish API endpoints, and other PiBMC components that require power management capabilities.
+This allows the Unifi power manager to be used in DHCP handlers, Redfish API endpoints, and other Metal Boot components that require power management capabilities.

 ## Security Considerations